sayampradhan/LogicLadder-cpp/README.md

 - Track visible progress
 - Stay accountable publicly

-## 🚀 End Vision
+## 🚀 End State

-By the end of this journey, I will be able to:
+By this tracker reaches 100%, I will be able to:

 - Design efficient data structures from scratch
 - Understand memory layout & performance trade-offs